jamesbehr/stowaway/README.md

     $ readlink -f ~/.bashrc
     /home/me/dotfiles/bash/.bashrc

-Uninstalling works the same way, but with the `uninstall` command.
+If you want to uninstall a package you can provide the `--delete` flag.

-    stowaway uninstall --target /home/me ~/dotfiles/bash
+    $ stowaway stow --delete --target /home/me ~/dotfiles/bash

 ## How it works
 Stowaway keeps track of each package installed in the `.stowaway` directory